Torbay, Western Australia: Forestry

 In 1886 railway contractors C & E Millar established sawmills at Bornholm to supply timber for the construction of the Great Southern Railway (Beverley to Albany railway).
 Timber was initially shipped out by lighter, schooner and the small steamer Active from Port Harding (Migo Island) to Albany, and later by tramline to Elleker.
 In 1889 the Torbay Estate, of 22,000 acres, was granted to Millars in consideration of extending the railway from Elleker to Torbay and establishing working sawmills there.
 The two Bornholm mills were shifted to Torbay and enlarged.

 A prosperous timber settlement was in evidence at Torbay for about six years.
 The estate concession extended from Wilgie Hill, at the Albany end of Torbay, to Youngs, the timber being hauled by tramline from 20 miles beyond Torbay as far as Hay River, before the mills were finally moved.
 By 1895 most of the suitable timber at Torbay had been felled.
 The railway was again extended to Denmark in 1896.
 In 1898 Millars Karri and Jarrah Forests Limited offered the Torbay Estate back to the government provided they could retain ownership of the strip of land occupied by the Elleker-Torbay railway, which under their contract was to revert to the government after 14 years.
 The land was subdivided and sold for agricultural purposes in 1900.

 WAGR rail service

 Millars' Elleker-Torbay-Denmark railway line closed on 31 May 1905.
 During negotiations over the sale of the railway line the State leased the line and WAGR rail services began on 3 May 1907.
 In 1908 Millars sold the railway to the state government.
 Line extension works beyond Denmark were started in 1926 and on 11 June 1929 the first passenger service ran to Nornalup.
 The Nornalup-Denmark-Torbay-Elleker rail service was permanently shut down on 30 September 1957 and the rails were lifted in 1963.

+On early operational lists of stopping places of the line, there are two identified locations, one as Torbay Junction, the other being Torbay.